FusionAuth/fusionauth-example-node-sso/README.md

 ## Last updated

-This was last reviewed Nov 2022.
+This was last reviewed Jun 2024.